-If accepted into the internship program, you'll receive the opportunity to work in several different disciplines at the USFA.
+If you are accepted into the internship program, you'll receive the opportunity to work in several different disciplines at the USFA.
 In addition, you may be provided:

 - Campus housing in a private room.
 The housing arrangement promotes social interactions with both fire and emergency management professionals from around the United States and provides a wonderful opportunity to forge long-lasting friendships and potential career contacts.